 For implementation efficiency, the information is passed to the MTA about the appropriate DSCP for it to use on a given session.
-This is done with the IETF-proposed DCLASS object in RSVP [19].
 The CMTS still needs to police received packets to ensure that correct DSCP is being used and that the volume of packets in a given class is within authorized bounds.

-2.8 Sample Mapping Of Sdp Descriptions Into Rsvp Flowspecs
+2.8 Sample Mapping Of Sdp Descriptions Into RSVP Flowspecs